Always Right Behind You

-"Always Right Behind You" is the first single from the album You Can Do Anything, the album from English rock band The Zutons.
+"Always Right Behind You" is the lead single from the album You Can Do Anything by English rock band The Zutons.
 This is the band's 13th single.
 The track peaked as the band's ninth UK Top 40 single, peaking at #26 in the UK Singles Chart despite entering the chart at #28 via download sales alone the day before its physical release.